cvdelannoy/chop_n_drop_simulation/README.md

     --catch-rate 0.9 \
     --efficiency 0.9
 ```
+# Experimental data
+We also demonstrated experimentally that FraC pores can discern a 4Da difference in protein weights.
+Data and analysis
+script for this experiment are found [here](experimental/README.md).

 # References
 <a id="1">[1]</a> Shengli Zhang, Gang Huang, Roderick Versloot, Bart Marlon Herwig, Paulo Cesar Telles de Souza, Siewert-Jan Marrink,